panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 |mapped_drive           |The logical drive designator if using a mapped location/drive.        |
 +-----------------------+----------------------------------------------------------------------+

-The following Blueprint variables should be configured before use:
+The following Blueprint variables should be configured as follows:

 .. code-block:: bash